msheckells/mesh_localize/README.md

                  rosbag play cheezit_test.bag

 #3.
 Setup Guide
-#3.1 Model Creation
+##3.1 Model Creation
 Create a textured 3D model of the object you wish to track, preferably in DAE or OBJ format.
 This model can be converted into an OGRE .mesh file using blender and the blender2ogre exporter which can be downloaded from https://blender2ogre.googlecode.com/files/blender2ogre-0.6.0.zip.
+The path of the object must be added to ogre_cfg/resources.cfg so that the package can find the model.

-#3.2 Descriptor/Pose Database Creation
+##3.2 Descriptor/Pose Database Creation
 Make sure the path of the object has been added to cfg/resources.cfg in the object_renderer parent folder.
 Use the render_views tool in the object_renderer package to extract descriptors from images of the object rendered from known poses.
 This is necessary to initialize the object tracker.
 This can be done with the command

                   render_views <output_dir> <model_file> <radius> <num_samples>

 This will render num_samples views of the object taken at random points lying on a sphere with the specified radius with the camera pointing at the origin.
 The output will be saved to the path given as output_dir.

-#3.3 Calibration
+##3.3 Calibration
 Calibrate your camera using ROS camera calibration.

-#3.4 Tracking Modes
+##3.4 Tracking Modes
 There are three tracking modes: PNP, KLT, and EDGE.
 All initialize using the descriptor/pose database.

 PNP mode extracts features from an input image and from a virtual image of the object rendered from its last known pose.
 The features are matched to give a set of 2D-3D correspondences between the model and the input image.
 A PnP problem is solved to give the object pose in the frame of the camera.